Do you ever feel like your side dish game is getting stagnant? Are you sick of macaroni and cheese or mashed potatoes, over and over again?

 I mean, when there’s only 6 ingredients to worry about, there’s really not a lot to screw up.
 You mix the wet ingredients together, then add in the triple threat: the various types of corn.

 This recipe is a delectable combo of whole kernels, creamed corn, and corn muffin mix.
-It’s a great way to feature fresh, seasonal produce in the summertime, or you can take the easy route and pop open a few frozen, canned, and boxed ingredients.
+It’s a great way to feature sweet, seasonal kernels in the summertime, or you can take the easy route and pop open a few frozen, canned, and boxed ingredients.
 The choice is up to you!

 Grease the pan well so the casserole won’t stick to the sides, and bake the mixture up.
 If you want, you can even get it started two days ahead of time if you’re planning for a big meal.
 Be sure to keep reading through to the end of this article to find out how.